-My only complaint about this park is that it is staffed by young people who are, let’s say, not very professional.
+My only frustration with this park is that it is staffed by young people who are, let’s say, not very professional.
 We planned to set up camp, and then rent a kayak to explore the track site and reservoir.
 Unfortunately, there is no posted schedule for renting watercraft.
 This leaves the staff to decide when they are going to let people rent them.
-On our day, it was a no. The only people able to rent any watercraft were the siblings and friends of the staff.
+On our day, it was a no. The only people allowed to rent watercraft during our visit were the siblings and friends of the staff.
 They were given keys to take what they wanted.

-If you hope to kayak to the track site, which looked like quite an amazing experience, bring your own watercraft if you can.
-If we return, we’ll be bringing an inflatable kayak with us.
+If you hope to kayak to the track site, which looks like an amazing experience, bring your own watercraft.
+When we return, we’ll be bringing an inflatable kayak with us!

 RED FLEET DINOSAUR TRACKWAY